You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Aside from online job sites, you can check Craigslist for local work.
 While most people use to buy and sell items, you can also find leads for part-time jobs or projects.

-It may be painful to part with some of your valuables, but the money can help you get through financial hardship.
+Parting with some of your valuables may be painful, but the money can help you get through financial hardship.

 The key to getting the best price for your items is to know where to sell them.
 Electronics like computers, phones, gaming consoles, and televisions sell well anywhere.
 But you can find more buyers on Amazon and eBay or sites that specialize in selling gadgets like Nextworth, Swappa, and Gazelle.

 Designer clothes and accessories sell well on Poshmark and Le Prix, which have established a reputation among fashionistas as the place to get “pre-loved” quality items.
-Of course, the items have to be in good condition, and you’ll have to think about how to ship them without damage.
+Of course, the items must be in good condition, and you’ll have to think about how to ship them without damage.

 You can also sell books on Amazon, Cash4Books, CKY books, and Sell Back Your Book.
 You won’t get a very big amount of money, but every cent counts—and you’ll be able to free up space and share the book with someone who needs it.